Mixed Anomalies: Chiral Vortical Effect and the Sommerfeld Expansion: Discussion

+The early understanding of such an anomalous failure of conservation laws was mostly of a formal mathematical character.
+The subtle issue of conditionally-convergent Feynman integrals was followed by Kiskis, Nielsen and Schroer and others making a connection with the mathematically deep Atiyah-Singer index theorem \cite{kiskis,nielsen-schroer}.
+Fujikawa \cite{fujikawa} then showed that the index-theorem mandated difference between the number of left- and right-handed Dirac eigenmodes led to the path-integral measure failing to be invariant under chiral transformations.
 It was only around 1982 that Peskin \cite{peskin} and others realized that in the massless case the {\it physical\/} source of the the ${\bf E}\cdot {\bf B}/4\pi^2 $ chiral anomaly is that the $|{\bf B}|/2\pi$ density of gapless modes in the ${\bf B}$ field allows a steady $\dot N= \dot { k}_\parallel/2\pi = {E}_\parallel/2\pi $ flow of eigenstates out of the infinitely deep Dirac sea, which is acting as a Hilbert hotel.
 At about the same time Nielsen and Ninomiya \cite{nielsen-ninomiya} showed that in crystals, where there are necessarily equal numbers of left- and right-handed Weyl nodes, the Hilbert-hotel picture is not needed because the Dirac seas of left and right-handed fermions pass eigenstates to one another at their common seabed.
 This ambichiral traffic is the basis for our present understanding of Weyl semimetals.
-Later Callan and Harvey \cite{callan-harvey} showed that in the case of an uncanceled net anomaly charge is supplied to the bottom of the Dirac sea {\it via} inflow from higher dimensions.
+Later Callan and Harvey \cite{callan-harvey} showed that, in the case of an uncanceled net anomaly, charge is supplied to the bottom of the Dirac sea {\it via} inflow from higher dimensions.
 Their bulk-edge and bulk-surface connection is central to the physics of the quantum Hall effect and topological insulators.
 In the latter the picture is particularly clear because top and bottom of the branches of gapless boundary-modes merge with, and emerge from, the lower and upper edges of the higher-dimensional bulk states' energy gap.
 It is now also understood \cite{son,stephanov} that the spectral flow of eigenstates can be be computed by including a Berry-phase induced anomalous velocity in semiclassical dynamics.